Amparo Garcia-Crow: Career

-Currently, Amparo Garcia-Crow is in residence with NYC's Mabou Mines as she is creating and developing a new musical, Strip.
-Garcia-Crow is also working on the screenplays, Appeal and Unknown Soldier: The New American Musical of Mexican Descent with i25 Productions in Los Angeles.
-Some of Garcia-Crow's recent self-written-and-produced plays include, Death Rattle, Loves and Fishes, and Territories.
+Garcia-Crow was in residence with NYC's Mabou Mines, creating and developing a musical, Strip.
+She is also working on the screenplays, Appeal and Unknown Soldier: The New American Musical of Mexican Descent with i25 Productions in Los Angeles.
+Some of her recent self-written-and-produced plays include, Death Rattle, Loves and Fishes, and Territories.

 THE LIVING ROOM: Storytime for Grownups

 The Living Room was initially conceived as a fundraiser for her monthly trips to New York City, as an artist-in-residence with Mabou Mines theater company.

 Garcia-Crow found inspiration for THE LIVING ROOM: Storytime for Grownups in her own experience working with the original show, In The West, which featured “monologues written and performed by the members” of the independent Big State Productions and ran for six years from 1985 to 1991.

 Starting in 2010, Garcia-Crow developed the “monthly storytelling series” THE LIVING ROOM: Storytime for Grownups.
-Garcia-Crow created this series as a “renaissance” of her own “artistic development...of the deep exploration...about the power of story at its most stripped down and most human interactive possibility,” with the heart of the production to be ”about brave living and the hero’s journey for living”.
+Garcia-Crow created this series as a "renaissance" of her own "artistic development ... of the deep exploration ... about the power of story at its most stripped down and most human interactive possibility", with the heart of the production to be "about brave living and the hero’s journey for living".
 The performance consists of three men and three women, for a total of six storytellers, with Garcia-Crow performing her own piece last.
-THE LIVING ROOM: Storytime for Grownups regularly has an audience ranging from 280-300 members per show.

 Works

-Garcia-Crow's collection of works titled “Between Misery and the Sun: The South Texas Plays” is published by No Passport Press.
+Garcia-Crow's collection of works titled Between Misery and the Sun: The South Texas Plays is published by No Passport Press.

 The book is described as: "Four plays by US Chicana dramatist Amparo Garcia-Crow that chart the violent, beautiful, hard-bitten lives of characters in South Texas.
 Cross-cultural collisions abound in the spirited geographies of her incandescent prose for the stage.
 With preface by acclaimed dramatist Octavio Solis and introduction by scholar Jose Limon of the University of Texas-Austin, this quartet of plays is a vital addition to published works of Chicana literature."